 So rather than just calling for unity as an ideal abstracted from people’s everyday experience, through in these various thank yous he recognised what is important to his fellow Ethiopians – family and god – and spoke to all.

-When politicians and citizens interact we could all benefit from following these rules for communication on both sides.
+When politicians and citizens interact we could all benefit from following such rules for communication on both sides.
 After all the interests of indivdiuals are entangled with whatever multiple communities they belong to, so to foster collective action means receiving and passing on information that keeps the interests of the collective in mind.
-The risk of failing to lead by listening, and revealing ‘relevant information’, is breakdown and conflict expressed through violence.
+The risk of failing to lead by listening, and revealing ‘relevant information’, is a breakdown in relationships.
 Perhaps Dagu should be included within the MBA curriculum?

 The potential of dagu communication.
 Available from: https://www.researchgate.net/publication/265143838_The_potential_of_dagu_communication_in_north-eastern_Ethiopia [accessed May 25 2018].